ScottW514/terraform-provider-datapower/docs/data-sources/b2bprofilegroup.md

 page_title: "datapower_b2bprofilegroup Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  B2B partner profile group
+  A group of B2B partner profiles that can be enable or disable at the same time.
+Each partner profile in the group is identified by its name and destination.
+Without a destination, the configuration uses the first destination for the partner profile.
 ---

 # datapower_b2bprofilegroup (Data Source)

-B2B partner profile group
+A group of B2B partner profiles that can be enable or disable at the same time.
+Each partner profile in the group is identified by its name and destination.
+Without a destination, the configuration uses the first destination for the partner profile.

 ## Example Usage